Go Back

 July 25 was a stormy Friday in parts of the Northeast.

-After a brief reprieve for some over the weekend, heat and humidity are expected to surge across the Northeast into the middle of the week before a significant cool push moves into the region, AccuWeather meteorologists say.
+Heat and humidity are once again surging across the Northeast and will continue to do so into the middle of the week before a significant cool push moves into the region, AccuWeather meteorologists say.

 With the jet stream positioned well to the north, hot and humid conditions are forecast for millions in the Northeast through Wednesday.
 Daily high temperatures will top out well above historical averages for the end of July.
 Record highs will also be challenged daily along the Interstate 95 corridor.

-Nighttime relief will be limited, with lows only dropping into the upper 70s in some locations paired with muggy conditions.
+Nighttime relief will be limited, with temperatures barely getting into the upper 70s in some locations paired with humid conditions.

 Risk for severe thunderstorms, flooding to return ahead of refreshing air

-A more substantial break from the heat and humidity is expected across the Northeast late in the workweek into the weekend but not before the threat of severe weather and flooding.
+A more substantial break from the heat and humidity is expected across the Northeast from Friday to Sunday, but not before the threat of severe weather and flooding surges in the region.

 Flash flooding will be the primary hazard.
-Drenching thunderstorms could also bring reduced visibility, ponding on roads and slowed travel.
-There will also be a risk of locally damaging wind gusts and lightning strikes.
+Drenching thunderstorms could also reduce visibility, pond on roads, and slow travel.
+There is also a risk of locally damaging wind gusts and lightning strikes.

 GET THE FREE ACCUWEATHER APP